olhub2016/olrootm/README.md

      \# sh /root/StartX

-  2. One can start new window for the merged ( but not chrooted ) system in the already presented Xorg by Xephyr_chroot script .
+  2. In the already presented Xorg , one can start new window for the merged ( but not chrooted ) system by Xephyr_chroot script .

 C.